Lunar New Year: Foods That Bring Good Fortune

 Fish for Abundance

-A whole fish is essential to the New Year feast.
+A whole fish is required at the New Year feast.
 In Mandarin, the word for fish (鱼, yú) sounds like the word for surplus.
-The fish is often steamed whole with ginger and scallion, and should be left partially unfinished to symbolize having more than enough in the new year.
-The head and tail must remain intact to represent a good beginning and ending to the year ahead.
+Cooks steam the fish whole with ginger and scallion.
+Diners leave part of it uneaten to symbolize having more than enough.
+The head and tail stay intact to represent a good beginning and ending to the year.

 Dumplings for Wealth